Updated December 2, 2020 . AmFam Team

 For apartment dwellers, having a pet may seem like a far-off dream.
 But you don’t have to wait until you own your own home to get a dog, cat or other animal companion.
 While it might take a little more research, finding an apartment-friendly pet and learning the best ways to live with them in your limited space can make your dream of pet ownership a reality.

 If you’re on the search for an apartment and are interested in getting a pet after you sign your lease, make sure the landlord allows them.
 While many do, some may have restrictions on the kinds of pets you can have.
 For example, a lot of apartments only allow small dogs up to 20 pounds in weight, especially if they’re smaller units in larger complexes.
-Or some might have breed restrictions or require cats to be front-declawed.
+Or some apartments might have breed restrictions or require cats to be front-declawed.

 Are you interested in getting a non-standard pet like ferrets, snakes, lizards or fish?
 You may need to do a bit more digging.
 Some landlords don’t think about adding these to their banned pets list, but that doesn’t mean you can bring one home.
-Find out the restrictions of your new home before spending the time and money it takes to prepare your home for a pet you may not be able to keep.
+Find out the restrictions of your new apartment before spending the time and money it takes to prepare your home for a pet you may not be able to keep.

 The way you live your life is a major factor in what kind of pet you should get, especially if you’re in an apartment.
 If you like to go out a lot or have parties at your place, look for something low maintenance — like fish — that won’t be disturbed by your irregular hours or lots of guests.
 If you’re more of a homebody, a cat is a great option as your companion.
 Active folks should consider dogs — you can take them jogging or to the park for exercise.
 Examine where a pet would fit into all your current responsibilities and activities before starting your search.

 If you work long hours or have a long commute, you might not be home often enough to care for a high maintenance pet like a cat, dog, rodent, bird or reptile.
 These animals require attention and emotional connection to thrive, as well as regular feeding, cleaning and activity.
-Choose a pet based on the amount of time you have to spend with them.
+Choose a pet for your apartment based on the amount of time you have to spend with them.

 Some pets are more expensive than others.
 If you’re on a tight budget, a pure-bred anything is probably not right for you.
 These animals have upfront expenses, often costing between $1500 to $5000, and many pure-breds are prone to genetic diseases.
 That can mean more visits to the vet, which means more bills for you.
 That’s not to say mixed breed pets don’t also have the potential for medical issues, so be prepared for anything when you commit to bringing your new friend home.
 You’ll also need to consider food costs, equipment — leashes, cages, tanks, toys and more — and maintenance when factoring your pet into your weekly, monthly or yearly budget.

-Because most apartments are smaller spaces than homes, you’ll want to look for a pet that won’t crowd you and any roommates.
+Because most apartments are smaller spaces than houses, you’ll want to look for a pet that won’t crowd you and any roommates.
 Large, energetic dog breeds like Siberian Huskies and Labrador retrievers probably aren’t the best choices for your limited space.
 Likewise, any animals known for being loud — like Siamese cats, beagles, cockatoos — should wait until you’re renting or owning a house.

 So what are the best pets for apartments?

 While small dogs come to mind for many considering a good pet for an apartment, there are plenty of choices among the medium and large breeds that can fit into a smaller space.
 Remember, any breed you get as a puppy is going to be energetic and has the potential to be barky.
 But with training and attention, they can make great apartment-dwelling companions.
+If you’re thinking of adopting a dog while living in an apartment, here are some great breeds to consider:

 One of the trendiest little dogs right now, the French bulldog is a quiet, friendly choice for any apartment-dweller.
 They’re smart, not particularly willful and travel well, so if you’re on-the-go more often than at-home, a Frenchie is still a good choice.